jonndoe/graphhopper/README.md

 - change Dockerfile CMD as needed for example: `CMD [ "/data/russia_northwestern-fed-district.pbf" ]` to automatically download osm charts you need.
 - `sudo docker build -t graphhopper:master .`
 - `mkdir data`
-- `sudo docker run -d --name graphhopper -v data:/data -p 8989:8989 graphhopper:master`
+- `sudo docker run --name graphhopper -v data:/data -p 8989:8989 graphhopper:master`
 This will take some time to download maps.
 Now go to localhost:8989 and see maps working.